espressif/esp-jumpstart/docs/en/rst/remotecontrol.rst

 Connecting with any remote cloud infrastructure must always happen using TLS (Transport Layer Security).
-It is a standard and it takes care of ensuring that communication stays secure.
+It is a standard and it takes care of ensuring that the communication stays secure.
 This is a transport layer protocol.
 Any higher-level protocols like HTTP, or MQTT can use TLS as the underlying transport.
 All reputable cloud vendors provide device services over TLS.